In this tip:

 You can sow leeks indoors (e.g. in shove trays) at late fall to early winter (November, December).
-You can replant the small thin long leek plants in the garden soil under a tunnel greenhouse, from late winter to early spring (March, April).
-Or you can shove blocks of soil with small leek plants under a tunnel on/in the garden soil.
-More info about this procedure in tip 18) .
+Replant the small thin long leek plants in the garden soil under a “flyproof” tunnel greenhouse, from late winter to early spring (March, April).
+Replant the leeks or shove blocks of soil with small leek plants on/in the garden soil.
+More info tip 18) .

 - Sow or replant the leeks in planting beds that are about 5 centimeters (2 inch) lower than the garden soil level.
 That’s easy when watering; you can let water flow in the lowered planting beds.
 More info further in this chapter.

-- Put a tunnel of transparent corrugated plate over the planting beds.
+- Then put the tunnel greenhouse over the planting beds again.
 See 2 photos above; upper photo of April 1 (early spring), lower photo of April 28 (mid spring).

-- At the outer side of the plate, the curtain holds the the insects.
+- At the outer side of the plate, the curtain holds the the insects (miner flies).

 - At the inner side, the (soft) curtain material is pressed against the hard end of the bent corrugated plate.
 Thanks to the curtain material, the end plate seals better against the corrugated plate.
 There are very narrow openings (slits) between tunnel and end plate.
 The leek fly or leaf miner fly can not pass these slits.

-- The material is well air permeable; you can easily blow air through 2 layers of curtain material.
-Small insects, like miner flies or leek flies, can not pass this material.
+- My end plates have 2 layers of curtain material over the air openings.
+My curtain material is well air permeable; you can easily blow air through 2 layers of curtain material.

-- Is your curtain material less air permeable, then you can cut a round hole in one layer of curtain material.
-This hole is right before and just as big as the air opening in the perspex plate.
+When you have curtain material that is less permeable, you can cut one round hole in one layer of curtain material.
+This hole is right before and just as big as the air opening in the plate.
+Below a description.

-- Put this special end plate with cut opening (in the curtain material) towards the tunnel.
-Now there is only one layer of curtain in the air opening, but there is still soft curtain material against the side of the corrugated plate.
+Put this end plate with cut opening (in the curtain material) towards the tunnel.
+Now there is only one layer of curtain in the air opening.
+Still there is still soft curtain material against the side of the corrugated plate.

 The above mentioned construction makes the tunnel greenhouse very airy, but still inaccessable (impassable) for leek flies, leaf miner flies and other insects.